School of Government (GRAD)

 • Academic Course Planner — Students are requested to meet with the associate director of academic advising and student life in order to develop a curriculum plan tailored to individual needs.

-• Professional Development Plan — Students are requested to meet with the associate director of career services and professional development to understand what opportunities would allow them to apply theory to practice, build skills, develop relationship, and understand more about professional organizations.
+• Professional Development Plan — Students are encouraged to meet with the associate director of career services and professional development to understand what opportunities would allow them to apply theory to practice, build skills, develop relationship, and understand more about professional organizations.

 Professors